Skip to content

-When to check your tyre pressure?
+What do I need to check my tyre pressure?

-Tyre pressure gauge
+Tyre pressure guage:

 You can test your tyre pressure by using a tyre pressure gauge, which is sometimes known as a tyre checker.
 This is technically checking how many air atoms you have.
 The more air atoms you have, the more atom collisions there are which increases the pressure on the sides of the tyre (but in simple terms, it will tell you if your pressure is too low or too high).
 There are a few different types of gadgets to measure this, including stick, analogue and digital devices.
 Even if you don’t have a tyre pressure gauge, your local fuel station likely does.

-Air pressure
+Air pressure:

 “How do I know my tyre pressure?” is a common question that many of us might feel confused about, especially if the panic of the warning light’s appearance has already set in.
 Keep calm though, checking and reading tyre pressure is quite straightforward.